timbrandin/unboxme/README.md

 2. Enables and installs the package
 3. Runs a database update if needed.
 3. If everything didn't go fine, the system reverts the changes and restores the database as it was.
-  * This can be adverted by using the --f (force) flag.
+  * This can be adverted by using the -f (force) flag.
 4. If everything went fine, creates a new commit for the addition.
-  * This can be avoided by using the --p (preview) flag.
+  * This can be avoided by using the -p (preview) flag.

 ## Remove package